kosukeimai/wru/README.md

 * The machines used to run predict_race() may not have internet access;
 * You can obtain timely snapshots of Census geographic data that match your voter file.

 Downloading data using get_census_data() may take a long time, especially at the block level or when demo = TRUE.
-The example below uses the census_geo_api() function to download county-level and tract-level data in DC and NJ, without downloading block-level data.
-Note that this function has the input paramemter 'state' that requires a particular state to proceed (two-letter abbreviation).
+The example below uses the census_geo_api() function to download county-level and tract-level data in DC and NJ, while avoiding downloading block-level data.
+Note that this function has the input parameter 'state' that requires a two-letter state abbreviation to proceed.
 ```r
 censusObj2  = list()